-The Eastern Sierra Wildfire Alliance (ESWA) is a group of stakeholders from Alpine, Mono, and Inyo counties representing non-profit organizations, Fire Safe Councils, federal, state and local government agencies, and California Native American Tribes.
+Eastern Sierra Wildfire Alliance is a group of stakeholders from Inyo, Mono, and Alpine counties representing nonprofit organizations, Fire Safe Councils, federal, state and local government agencies, and California Native American Tribes.

 Assist with efforts dedicated to ecosystem health management (fuels reduction, restoration, biomass removal etc.)